Polk County Court Records

 Polk County Civil Court Records

 The Polk County Circuit Court has original jurisdiction over civil actions including contract disputes, personal injury claims, property matters, foreclosures, and equitable proceedings.
-Small claims cases are also heard in the circuit court.
+Small claims cases are also heard here.

 Accessing Civil Records

 Civil case files are maintained in the primary records office on the third floor of the courthouse annex at 850 Main Street.
-Records may be inspected during business hours or requested by mail using the OJD’s records request form.
-The free online calendar and case search portal provides basic docket data, while OJCIN Online offers fuller document access for subscribers.
+You can inspect records during business hours or request them by mail using the OJD's records request form.
+The free online portal provides basic docket data, while OJCIN Online offers fuller document access for subscribers.

 Civil Filing Fees (Selected)